Man-Bat: Man-Bat Commandos

-As mentioned above, Talia al Ghul captured Kirk Langstrom and threatened to poison Francine if he did not give her the Man-Bat formula.
-Kirk gives in to Talia al Ghul's demands where she uses the Man-Bat formula on some generic members of the League of Assassins to turn them into the group's Man-Bat Commandos.
+As mentioned above, Talia al Ghul captured Kirk Langstrom and threatened to poison Francine if he did not give her the Man-Bat Serum.
+Kirk gives in to Talia's demands and she uses the Man-Bat Serum on some members of the League of Assassins to turn them into Man-Bats.

-During the "Batman R.I.P." story line, Talia al Ghul sends the Man-Bat Commandos to destroy Jezebel Jet's airplane.
+During the "Batman R.I.P." storyline, Talia sends the Man-Bat Commandos to destroy Jezebel Jet's airplane.

 In 2011, The New 52 rebooted the DC Universe.
 Various Man-Bats have appeared under the control of Talia al Ghul in her plot to destroy Batman.
-It is later explained that Talia al Ghul had an agent steal the serum from Langstrom's laboratory to use on her soldiers to create the Man-Bat Commandos.
+It is later explained that Talia had an agent steal the Man-Bat Serum from Langstrom's laboratory to use on her soldiers to create the Man-Bat Commandos.

 During the "Forever Evil" storyline, some Man-Bat Commandos were used to help the Crime Syndicate hunt down the Rogues.
-The Mirror Master managed to trap some of them in the Mirror World.
-When a Man-Bat snatches up the Weather Wizard, the other Rogues members chase after it until it crashes into a solid wall of ice upon arriving in Mr. Freeze's territory.
+Mirror Master managed to trap some of them in the Mirror World.
+When a Man-Bat snatches up the Weather Wizard, the other Rogues members chase after it until it crashes into an ice wall upon arriving in Mr. Freeze's territory.

 Abraham Langstrom

-Back when Thomas and Martha Wayne were still alive, Kirk Langstrom had a father named Abraham whose company, Patriarch Biopharmaceuticals, competed with Wayne Enterprises.
-Years after the death of Thomas and Martha, Abraham continued his shady deals, which involved exploiting his son's Man-Bat serum which he planned to profit from.
+Back when Thomas and Martha Wayne were still alive, Kirk Langstrom had a father named Abraham whose company Patriarch Biopharmaceuticals competed with Wayne Enterprises.
+Years after the death of Thomas and Martha, Abraham continued his shady deals, which involved exploiting his son's Man-Bat Serum which he planned to profit from.
 He soon became addicted to the upgraded serum.
 When he became a Man-Bat, Abraham targeted the homeless people of Gotham City, draining them of their blood.
 This caused Batman to team up with Kirk Langstrom to fight Abraham.
 Because the skin of Abraham's Man-Bat form was tough, Batman injected himself with the cure and tricked Abraham into drinking his blood enough to transform back to normal.
 Batman then handed Abraham over to the police.
-After evading incarceration by claiming that he had no knowledge on what his Man-Bat form did, Abraham returned to his company, though he was wary of the fact that Batman may catch him if he ever makes a mistake.
+After evading incarceration by claiming that he had no knowledge on what his Man-Bat form did, Abraham returned to his company.
+Though he was wary of the fact that Batman may catch him if he ever makes a mistake.

+Alan March

+Alan March is the father of Francine Langstrom who assisted his estranged daughter in curing Kirk Langstrom of the Man-Bat Serum which involved him kidnapping the victims of Joker as seen during the "Infinite Frontier".
+He was rendered insane upon coming in contact with the Man-Bat Serum and the Joker Venom transforming him into a deranged larger version of Man-Bat.
+March's Man-Bat form fought Batman and the Outsiders until Metamorpho perfected the Man-Bat Serum cure and sprayed it through the structure enough to cure March.
+He was arrested afterwards and the kidnapped people were rescued.

 Other versions

-Countdown to Final Crisis

-In Countdown to Final Crisis: The Search For Ray Palmer, an alternate version of the Man-Bat is shown.
-He is from Earth-19 (Gotham by Gaslight), and has experimented with bats similar to his mainstream counterpart.
-He is later defeated by the Blue Beetle and Batman.
+Gotham by Gaslight

+An alternate universe variant of Man-Bat from Earth-19 appears in Countdown to Final Crisis: The Search for Ray Palmer.